Volunteering at the market

 - help vendor load out 6:30pm to 7:45pm

 You may commit to any time frame that works best for you i.e. 1, 2 or 3 months at any point of season or the entire season.
 Anything is possible, we honestly appreciate the hand.

 Alternatively, if you can't volunteer on the day of market, there are other ways to contribute to the market e.g. flyer distribution, painting things, handyperson stuff, social media, outreach.
-This year I do need a few google docs built and help implementing and will need you to be available for future edits and trouble shooting.
 None of the above?
 Perhaps you have a different particular skill to offer?
 Let us know.
 We'll put you to good use if we can ;-)

 Special thank you to these community volunteers, in perpetuity, for significant and continuing, contributions to the market.

 Kent Price - shelves/coat rack for the market shed..and other ongoing handy stuff.

 Martha Malloy and Connor - x4 promotional sandwich boards (they are awesome).

 Veronica Park - designer extrodinaire of our postcard - she was winner of the postcard design contest in 2015 - who continues to do yearly revisions.

 David Ginsberg of the White Squirrel cafe - rallied a handful of businesses to donate funds towards replacement our wagons/dolly that had gotten stolen from the old shed. (unsolicited and very thoughtful)

 David Johnston - tbfm.ca website master (who responds to my every self-induced admin panic)

 Nativity of the Mother of God - letting us store our equipment in their garage while we waited for our new shed.
 Water for our hand washing station and being good supportive neighbours.

 Claire Midgley (lettering) & Ed DeSousa (background) - painting our 'Vendor Parking Only' sign

-Bob Pritchard - painting our 'slow down' cyclist signage, soon to be 'walk your bike' sign in 2016.
+Bob Pritchard - painting our 'slow down' cyclist signage, that evolved to 'walk your bike' sign in 2016.

 Also to every volunteer that has made and makes the committment to come out on a regular basis to help set up/wrap during the season!
 You people are awesome and continue to sustain market operations.